 Researchers are in the process of obtaining approval to begin human trials for the smart insulin patch.
 Although it may be several years before this technology could potentially be brought to market, it is a step in the right direction toward creating a more effective, efficient way of managing T1D.
 Researchers also believe that it may help reduce risk of insulin overdoses which can lead to hypoglycemia.

 Though not involved with this study, Diabetes Research Connection (DRC) is excited to see what happens in the future if the patch is approved for human trials.
 It has the potential to become one more tool for individuals with T1D to use to manage the disease and enhance their quality of life.
 The DRC is committed to supporting research regarding T1D and providing funding to early career scientists for novel, peer-reviewed studies.
-Learn more about current projects and how to support these efforts by visiting https://diabetesresearchconnection.org.
+Click to learn more about current projects and provide support.